Gaurvssris/getready/README.md

 Hello Vimlesh,
 How are you?
-Are you looking to change your job?
+Are you looking to change your?